Major Requirements: Environmental Geoscience

 Information for First Year Environmental Geoscience Students

-For those students who would like to explore the major in Environmental Geoscience, it is suggested that students take two to four of the Environmental Systems courses (GE 201-208, with laboratories GE 211-218) during their first year.
+For students who would like to explore the major in Environmental Geoscience, it is suggested that they take two to four of the Environmental Systems courses (GE 201-208, with laboratories GE 211-218) during their first year.
 The laboratory science requirement (E above) should be taken during the first or second year.

 Environmental Geoscience Major: Learning Goals